zeroalphat/ofen/docs/design.md

 - Assume that the Kubernetes cluster in the user stories is operated in an on-premises environment.
   - The team managing the Kubernetes cluster is referred to as the cluster administrators.
   - The team using the Kubernetes cluster is referred to as the tenant team.
-  - Container images are downloaded from an external container registry over the internet.
+  - Container images are downloaded from a upstream registry over the internet.
   - There is sufficient bandwidth from the cluster to the internet, but network throttling may occur if the network load becomes too high.

 ### User Story 1